The Mis-Education of the Negro: Chapters

-Chapter 15 “Reward the dead for some distant favors from the past” Woodson tries to inform African Americans that because their ancestors were influenced by—and died—for certain rights in the past does not mean those ancestors’ political leanings should be continued in the present.
+Chapter 15—"Reward the dead for some distant favors from the past" Woodson tries to inform African Americans that because their ancestors were influenced by—and died—for certain rights in the past does not mean those ancestors' political leanings should be continued in the present.
 Woodson argued strongly that African Americans should not endorse a particular political party because of this.
 He strongly felt like this because of some African Americans siding with Republicans only because of Abraham Lincoln.
 Not only was he strong about politics but he was also strong about having African Americans participating more in the United States economy, because he believed that African Americans playing a role in the US economy would improve their social life and makes others want to contribute to the advancement of society.
 Woodson stated that African Americans should pursue economic and social change.

-In chapter 18, “The Study of the Negro,” Woodson emphasizes the importance of again knowing the history and the importance of African American culture.
+In chapter 18, "The Study of the Negro", Woodson emphasizes the importance of again knowing the history and the importance of African American culture.
 He strongly believed that Blacks need to study their history more.
 Woodson believed that Blacks have come to hate their history due to slavery and being treated unfairly, but are taught to learn and respect other cultures' history.

 Reception

 Many praised Woodson and his work as a glimpse into the problems that plague African Americans' social advancement.

-Ron Daniels, with the Michigan City said, “Carter G. Woodson, one of our most distinguished historians, and the founder of the Association for the Study of Negro Life and History, was convinced that the dilemma of racial consciousness and identity was not an accident. [...]
-Our history, culture and identity should serve as a basic for a group cohesion, and the collective pursuit of an African-American agenda for moral, social, economic and political advancement.”
+Ron Daniels, with the Michigan City said, "Carter G. Woodson, one of our most distinguished historians, and the founder of the Association for the Study of Negro Life and History, was convinced that the dilemma of racial consciousness and identity was not an accident. [...]
+Our history, culture and identity should serve as a basic for a group cohesion, and the collective pursuit of an African-American agenda for moral, social, economic and political advancement."

-Another had to say, “The result was a caustic and uncompromising litany that seemed to go on forever.
-Negro education, Woodson charged, clung to a defunct “machine method” based on the misguided assumption that “education is merely a process of imparting information.” it failed to inspire black students and “did not bring their minds into harmony with life as they must face it.” theories of Negro inferiority were “drilled” into black pupils in virtually every classroom they entered.
-And the more education blacks received, the more “estranged from the masses” they became.”
+Another had to say, "The result was a caustic and uncompromising litany that seemed to go on forever.
+Negro education, Woodson charged, clung to a defunct 'machine method' based on the misguided assumption that 'education is merely a process of imparting information.' it failed to inspire black students and 'did not bring their minds into harmony with life as they must face it'.
+Theories of Negro inferiority were 'drilled' into black pupils in virtually every classroom they entered.
+And the more education blacks received, the more 'estranged from the masses' they became."

-Linda Strong-Lee, writing in The Journal of Black Studies, said of Woodson, "Carter G. Woodson believed that education was much more than the transferal of knowledge from teacher to student: He believed that authentic education would not only teach students to recite information but also enable students to ask difficult epistemological and ontological questions about life, political systems, social and economic inequities, and the very purpose of humankind."
+Linda Strong-Lee, writing in The Journal of Black Studies, said of Woodson, "Carter G. Woodson believed that education was much more than the transferral of knowledge from teacher to student: He believed that authentic education would not only teach students to recite information but also enable students to ask difficult epistemological and ontological questions about life, political systems, social and economic inequities, and the very purpose of humankind."

 The title of Lauryn Hill's 1998 album The Miseducation of Lauryn Hill is a reference to the book.